saeedafra/rosa-evaluation-track/assignment_1/assignment_1.md

 Note: this is an .md (markdown) file which contains formatting.
 Please open it directly on github website.
-Of course, you can read it in your desired editor if you don't get confused by the formatting characters.

 # Assignment 1